 - Difficulty: Green to Blue

-Les Cascades, starting from the summit of Grand Platière and descending to the quaint village of Sixt Fer-à-Cheval, is a marvel, particularly suitable for intermediate skiers with its mainly green to blue gradient.
+Les Cascades, starting from the summit of Grand Platière and descending to the quaint village of Sixt Fer-à-Cheval, is a marvel for it’s views and gentle nature.
+This is more run on our list which is suitable for beginner and intermediate skiers with its mainly green to blue gradient.
 This ski run is unique in that it winds through a nature reserve, offering a tranquil setting far from the faster, more frequented runs.
-You have a chance to view the Cascade de Rouget waterfall – from which the run gains its name – or meander through the charming, ancient village of Sixt Fer-à-Cheval, all under the watchful presence of the mighty Mont Blanc.

 Summing up